rubychi/tabata-timer/README.md

 ## Features

+* Set up your own tabata workout, including:

+  * Number of exercises in total
+  * Number of sets per exercise
+  * Preparation time per exercise
+  * Work time for each set
+  * Rest time for each set

+* Name your own set so that you don't need to memorize exercises every time doing your workout routine

+* Save your preference as preset to the cloud (Login Required)

 ## Getting Started

 Follow the instructions below to set up the environment and run this project on your local machine